-The Master of Public Health degree prepares students to work in the interdisciplinary world of public health practice, where the focus is on population health rather than on individual disease states.
-The program is offered in either face-to-face or online formats.
-The accrediting body for Public Health (CEPH) includes 8 areas of focus for all MPH students.
-These are 1) evidence- based approaches to public health, 2) public health and health care systems, 3) planning and management to promote health, 4) policy in public health, 5) Leadership, 6) Communication, 7) inter-professional and/or inter-sectoral practice, and 8) systems thinking.
-All students take required courses in the eight areas.
-Students choose either a culminating experience course or a practice-based project.
-Faculty research is focused on disease prevention and health promotion, understanding the causes of disease in populations, and health policies that improve community health.
-Graduates will have opportunities to work in health care settings, not-for-profit organizations, and governmental health agencies.
+These are 1) evidence- based approaches to public health, 2) public health and health care systems, 3) planning and management to promote health, 4) policy in public health, 5) leadership, 6) communication, 7) inter-professional and/or inter-sectoral practice, and 8) systems thinking.
+All students take required courses in the eight areas, and complete culminating Applied Practical and Integrated Learning Experiences.
+Faculty research is focused on disease prevention, health promotion, improved access to care, understanding the causes of disease in populations, and health policies that improve community health.
+Graduates will have opportunities to work in not-for-profit organizations, industry, and governmental health agencies, and health care settings.
 Some students may also choose a career in public health research or academia.